Primary and Secondary School

 My parents helped me.
 My dad would come home from work and sit down, and I would practice reading to him.

-Traits of dyslexia do not disappear as an adult.
+Dyslexia does not disappear as an adult.
 Even now, I occasionally mix up my letter sequence while writing or miss a letter off the end of a word.

 As I was typing up this post, I mixed up the letters: